Work in progress

 evaluation of place-based and other spatially targeted actions

 NextGenerationEU lands: Assessing the territorial distribution of Italy’s Recovery and Resilience funds.
 With F. Scotti (Politecnico di Milano) and C. Caporali (GSSI).
-Link to WP, link to another WP.
+Link to WP1, Link to WP2.